 For anyone not covered by an award or an agreement, the new national minimum wage (NMW) will be $753.80 per week or $19.84 per hour.
 The increase to the NMW applies from the first full pay period starting on or after 1 July 2020.

-What you need to do: You need to make sure that you pay all employees at least as much as the national minimum wage, even if they’re not covered by an Award or industrial instrument.
+What you need to do: Implementing the national minimum wage to all employees, even if the employee isn’t covered by an Award or industrial instrument.
 And from there, check out the Fair Work Commission website to work out if your business is affected now, in November, or not until February 2021.
 If you’re having trouble navigating these changes, get in touch.

 Red flag: Do you have any interns or commission-based employees receiving less than the minimum wage?
 If so, call us to discuss your options.

 2. The maximum Superannuation Guarantee contribution to rise in FY21

 The maximum SG contribution base will increase to $57090 a quarter, up from $55270 a quarter.
 This is a salary of $228,360 a year.